giacomo9999/redux-basics-210206/README.md

-Ultra-basic standalone setup of Redux that I can refer to in th future.
+Ultra-basic standalone setup of Redux that I can refer to in the future.
 06 Feb 2021